spences10/scottspence.com/posts/cookie-based-theme-selection-in-sveltekit-with-daisyui.md

   paired with another rule that says "only share over secure connections".

-In my case, the Lax rule is the best fit.
-It provides a balance of being able to remember the theme choice while still keeping my information secure.
+In my case, the `Strict` rule is the best fit.
+It's only needed for this site.

 So, in the `set_theme` function I can add the `SameSite` attribute to where the cookie is being set.